Sore nipples from breastfeeding? Expert tips for relief

 Can nipple pain affect my milk supply?

-Nipple discomfort doesn’t directly cause an immediate drop in a breastfeeding mom’s supply.
-However, prolonged nipple discomfort may indirectly affect your milk supply.
-If you’re dealing with sore nipples, the pain may negatively impact your breast milk production if it:
+Nipple pain doesn’t directly cause an immediate drop in a breastfeeding parent’s supply.
+However, prolonged nipple discomfort may indirectly affect your milk supply by:

-Makes breastfeeding stressful — stress can interfere with your milk letdown [], eventually contributing to reduced milk production []
+Making breastfeeding stressful as the stress hormone, cortisol, can interfere with your milk supply []

 How long does it take for sore nipples to heal?